Ways to Rebuild your Google SEO Rankings

 The amount of pages each visitor looks at per visit is another metric that Google uses to determine the quality of your content.
 The more pages viewed by each visitor, the better.
 If your visitors remain on your sites pages for a long time then Google rewards you for providing quality content.
 Try to improve the average time on-site as much as you can.

 Address all the issues above and your website SEO will assist your search engine rankings and drive more organic traffic to your door.
-If you need help optimizing your website visit Deeho SEO and let their Bedford SEO specialists optimize your site.
+If you need help optimizing your website visit Deeho SEO Consultants Bedford and let their SEO specialists optimize your site.

 Organic traffic is the most cost effective way to increase your traffic and only requires the consistent application of proven optimisation processes to work for you.